 However, the c-store business has evolved since the 70s and is now far more complex.

 Convenience Store Security: Store Design

 Modern convenience stores are sophisticated corporate designs that hardly resemble the mom and pop operations from which they evolved.
 In the 70s, c-stores were just beginning to operate 24-hours per day.
 Most stores were 2400 square feet in size or less and did not sell gasoline.
-Monthly average sales volume of $25,000 was considered outstanding that generated a daily bank deposit of maybe $700 in cash.
+The monthly average sales volume of $25,000 was considered outstanding that generated a daily bank deposit of maybe $700 in cash.

 Typical stores were located mid-block in high-density residential neighborhoods.
-Security consisted of a small floor safe, a manual cash register, an under counter hiding place (cigar box) for the change fund, and strategically placed anti-shoplifting convex mirrors.
+Security consisted of a small floor safe, a manual cash register, an under-counter hiding place (cigar box) for the change fund, and strategically placed anti-shoplifting convex mirrors.